cms-opendata-workshop/workshop2023-lesson-ttbarljetsanalysis/_episodes/04-systematics-stats.md

 pull_fig = cabinetry.visualize.pulls(
     fit_results, exclude="ttbar_norm", close_figure=True, save_figure=True
 )

+pull_fig
 ~~~
 {: .language-python}

 ![](../assets/img/pulls.png){:width="50%"}

+*Your plot might look different as the order of the systematics might be different, though the values should be the same.*

 What are pulls?
 For our nuisance parameters in the fit the pull is defined as $$ (\hat{\theta} - \theta_{0}) / \Delta\theta $$, which is the